Latest Results

 Current Trading and Outlook:

-- The Group has made a positive start to H2 2026
+- The Group has made a positive start to 2027 with client demand and recruitment activity remaining positive during Q1 2027

 James Knight, Chief Executive Officer of Keystone, commented: